AleksandraKal/benfords-law/README.md

 # benfords-law
-This repo aims to analyse numbers across the internet, to factulise if numbers presented are fabricated or true.
+This repo aims to analyse numbers across the internet, to investigate if numbers presented on some social media platforms are fabricated or true.

 Language used : python